AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

   See [Explore GraphQL](https://www.graphql.com). "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".

-GraphQL allows you to perform (complex) queries on your [Content Fragments](/help/assets/content-fragments/content-fragments.md); with each query being according to a specific model type.
+[GraphQL for AEM](#graphql-for-aem) allows you to perform (complex) queries on your [Content Fragments](/help/assets/content-fragments/content-fragments.md); with each query being according to a specific model type.
 The content returned can then be used by your applications.

 ### GraphQL Terminology {#graphql-terminology}